Thoughtful-Whisper/Thisper/README.md

 problems of the internet environment, and to realize this, we have developed Thisper.

+Thisper analyzes YouTube comments and visualizes excessive biases and malicious comments in red as a warning to users.
+It also provides a chat window where users can discuss their thoughts and stories about the visualized comments.

+If a user finds a comment that they enjoyed and agreed with a lot being colored in red, it could be an opportunity to reflect on whether they have been thinking too one-sidedly.
+If they can have many conversations with GPT about this, they can naturally develop their ability to have logical and constructive discussions.

+In this way, Thisper will approach our current society, which lacks understanding and respect for others and has severe conflicts, like a wise whisper, making great efforts to create a better internet world.

 ### Key Features

 Thisper analyzes YouTube comments and visualizes excessive biases and malicious comments in red as a warning to users.
 It also provides a chat window where users can discuss their thoughts and stories about the visualized comments.